bohoomil/fontconfig-ultimate/README.rst

 [infinality-bundle] repository I maintain.
 This is a recommended approach in a majority of cases as it gives access to the entire functionality offered by Infinality patches and the ultimate configuration without a typical post installation routine.

+  | **NOTE**
+  | Make sure your distribution has been fully updated and is using the most
+  | recent libraries as present in the official Arch Linux repositories.
+Using
+  | outdated system components with the bundle is not recommended as it
+  | may severely break your system.

 For more information, see:

 * `infinality-bundle user notes <http://bohoomil.cu.cc/>`_ (general information about infinality-bundle, needs update),